 Italy has a civil law system.
 Its sources of law are the Constitution, Statutes, Secondary regulations and EU regulations (which are directly enforceable and do not need any act of implementation) and EU directives (that need to be implemented through a Government or Parliamentary act).

-The country is divided into 20 regions and
+The country is divided into 20 regions and each region, according to the Constitution, is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.